Tight Lower Bound for Pattern Avoidance and Symmetric Functions: Further remarks and open problems

-We proved in Theorem \ref{thm:my pattern theorem} that for every $p \ge 3$ and $k \ge p+2$, no $p$-element set $\Pi \subseteq S_k$ is symmetrically avoided.
-The bound is tight.
-Namely, for every $p \ge 3$ there exists a symmetrically avoided $p$-element set $\Pi \subseteq S_{p+1}$.
-This fact follows from a theorem of Hamaker, Pawlowski and Sagan:
+Theorem~\ref{thm:my pattern theorem} implies that for every $p \ge 3$ and $k \ge p+2$, no $p$-element set $\Pi \subseteq S_k$ is symmetrically avoided.
+The bound is tight, as there exists a symmetrically avoided $(k-1)$-element set $\Pi \subseteq S_{k}$ for every $k \ge 4$.
+This result can be attributed to a theorem by Hamaker, Pawlowski, and Sagan:

 \begin{theorem}[{\cite[Lemma 5.7]{S3_patterns_list}}] For any $J \subseteq [k-1]$, the inverse descent class $D_J^{-1} := \{\pi \in S_k \mid \Des(\pi^{-1}) = J\}$ is symmetrically avoided. \end{theorem}